 If you engage in the shady practice of buying from bottom feeders who buy hot new hard-to-get camera gear on speculation and resell it on eBay for high prices, even if they give you their original receipt you may or may not be able to get Nikon to fix it for you.
 Nikon isn't obligated, since you're not the original purchaser.
 Read the warranty papers for details.

 How do You Tell if a Dealer is Authorized?

 Call the manufacturer and ask.

 I explain the differences here.
 In a nutshell, gray market products have no warranty except whatever promises the camera store may offer you to repair things itself.

-Most camera makers will do you the favor of honoring warrantees in the USA for cameras bought while traveling, even though those cameras carry no warranty for the USA.
-They usually require you to have a detailed receipt showing you actually bought it while overseas.
+Most camera makers will do you the favor of honoring warranties in the USA for cameras bought while traveling, even though those cameras carry no warranty for the USA.
+They usually require you to have a detailed receipt showing you actually bought it while you were overseas.

 Mamiya is especially weird about this.
 They do a very good job impeding American's abilities to buy Mamiya products from outside the USA.

 These are generalizations.
 Always check with a cameras's maker in your local for specifics.